 The noise handling of this microphone is mediocre.
 Even in moderately loud environments, it'll be difficult for the person on the other end of the line to hear you.

-The JBL TUNE 220 are Bluetooth-only headphones.
+The JBL TUNE 220 have fair Bluetooth connectivity.
 Unfortunately, unlike many JBL headphones, they don't support multi-device pairing.
-Also, their latency on both PC and iOS is high and you'll likely notice a bit of lag.
-Luckily, we measured a lower latency on Android, though it may still be a bit too high for gaming or watching videos.
+They have somewhat low latency on iOS devices, which is nice if you like to stream video.
+Their latency on PC and Android devices is a bit higher, though, and there may be very slight syncing issues between your audio and visuals.
 It's worth noting that some apps seem to compensate for this, so your mileage may vary in real-life usage.

 These headphones are Bluetooth-only.